 Before we faced that finale journey together when one of us must go and one of us must stay, we traveled one last time to Switzerland and returned to plan one more wedding.

 Kisses exchanged, bells rang, and the sunshine blessed the wedding day.
 The band played Summertime.
 The groom danced with his bride.

 “Who says, A Whole I planned, youth shows but half.”

-“Its time I asked my wife to dance.”
-He took me hand and wrapped his arm around me.
-Alone, we danced, the two of us.
-Autumn Leaves, the melody.
+“It’s time I asked my wife to dance.”
+He took me hand and put his arm around my waist.
+Alone, we danced, the two of us to Autumn Leaves.

 Life-lessons, esophageal cancer, faith, courage, marriage, Trust, blessed, Grace, marriage, spouse, Joy, relationship, Love, wedding, God, Abundant living